Get your FREE Personal Injury Consultation!

 - Emotional Trauma

-If your loved one has been killed in a rideshare accident, you have the right to receive compensation in a wrongful death suit.
-In such situations, the compensation will cover funeral and burial costs, lost income, emotional damages, medical expenses, and so on.
+If your loved one suffered a fatality in a rideshare accident, you may also be entitled to compensation in a wrongful death suit.
+Compensation in a wrongful death suit includes both funeral and burial costs in addition to emotional damages, lost income, medical bills, and more.

 You must never accept a settlement offer immediately after the accident.
 Insurance adjusters often try to limit payouts by making quick settlements almost immediately after the accident.
 The problem is that once you accept that settlement, you will find it almost impossible to ever recover additional compensation.
 If you accept compensation that does not cover all your losses and expenses, you may find yourself stuck with that decision forever.

 Are there Time Limits for Filing an Uber Accident Claim?

 If you would like to file an Uber accident claim in Charlotte, North Carolina, you have 3 years from the date of the accident to bring a lawsuit against the at-fault party.
 Once the 3-year statute of limitations lapses, it is highly unlikely that a court will ever again allow you to bring suit and hear your case.

 Call a Charlotte Uber Accident Lawyer Before it’s too Late